issuehunter/issuehunter.github.io/index.md

 It makes it easier for supporters to funds projects they love and for Open Source contributors to collect rewards for their work.

-The dapp is composed by three main elements:
+The decentralized app (dapp) is composed by three main elements:

 * a set of smart contracts deployed on the Ethereum blockchain
 * a service that helps verifying software patches submitted